 Information security is big business.
-The number of major data breaches recently involving major corporations like Equifax, British Airways and CapitalOne have been significant.
+The number of major data breaches in recent years involving major corporations like Equifax, British Airways and CapitalOne have been significant.
 Large corporations have complex internal IT departments and would be using the most up-to-date cybersecurity software available, however they still fall victim to simple mistakes and oversights that lead to critical incidents, such as weak passwords and missed software updates.

 Cybercrime is predicted to grow exponentially and the Australian Cyber Security Centre (ACSC) lists email compromise and ransomware as the top issues being reported by businesses and organisations.

 As a business owner you would be justified in thinking about the additional measures can you take to more effectively protect your company’s data when large corporations with their enormous information security budgets are falling victim.

 Whatever your business size, any security breach has the potential to be destructive, costly and cause extensive disruptions to your business operations.

 Over the holiday break taking extra precautions is essential to ensure your business systems and data remain safe and secure.
 The good news is there are ways to minimise risk and give your business and client data the protection it deserves.

 With relevant and proper safeguards in place any potential data security breaches can be limited or planned to be avoided all together.